Croatia–NATO relations: 21st century

 On January 1, 2008 Croatia abandoned military conscription and finished its transition to a fully professional army.
 The Armed Forces of Croatia joined the NATO-led Kosovo Force (KFOR) in 2009.
-With Croatia's accession to the alliance, it has become more likely that the country will leave the Non-Aligned Movement.
 The Croatian minister of foreign affairs Gordan Jandroković was invited to the movement's 15th Conference, held in Iran in July, 2008.
-Instead of a high-level delegate, the Croatian ambassador to Iran, Esad Prohić, served as Croatian representative.
+Croatian ambassador to Iran, Esad Prohić, served as Croatian representative.